zbq/listv/README.md

 # listv
 Emacs list view

-# Features:
+# Features
-## support item text property, so you can highlight some list item
+1. support item text property, so you can highlight some list item
-## toggle visibility of item field
+2. toggle visibility of item field
-## filter item by field
+3. filter item by field

-# Usage:
+# Usage
 `
 ;; Here we use listv to implement a log viewer (with-current-buffer buffer